Extrapleural Pneumonectomy (EPP)

 Why Use Doctor Match?

-- We reach out on your behalf to top doctors.
+- We reach out to doctors on your behalf.

 - We help schedule and expedite appointments.

 Before the procedure begins, the patient is placed under general anesthesia, and an endotracheal tube is inserted in the trachea.
 This keeps the airway to the healthy lung open and collapses the diseased lung so that it can be removed.
 The time it takes to complete the procedure varies with each patient, but EPPs have been completed in as few as three hours.

 5 Steps of an Extrapleural Pneumonectomy

 - 1Incision–The surgeon makes an incision along the side of the chest, extending roughly 7-8 inches.

 - 2Extrapleural dissection–The pleura and pericardium are separated from the diaphragm and the chest wall.

 - 3Division of pulmonary vessels–Blood vessels and arteries supplying the affected lung are severed and redirected.